Homelessness and rough sleeping

 Homelessness

-You don't have to be sleeping on the streets or not have a roof over your head to be considered homeless.
+You don't need to be sleeping on the streets or not have a roof over your head to be considered homeless.
 Most people who are legally homeless are not on the streets.

 - You are at risk of violence or abuse where you are living.
 This can be from a partner, ex-partner or family member, or someone in your area.
 The council may ask you to provide details of the incidents.
 Evidence is helpful but the council will not turn you away if you haven’t reported to police.